gregorosaurus/flyingcanuck/posts/2021-10-04_SynapseSqlCICD/post.md

 ### Manual SQLPackage Commands

+It's important to understand how the CI/CD process will work.
+To do this, we will go through how the SQLPackage.exe program works, which calls are made, and what its outputs are.

 1. Before we begin, [download SQLPackage](https://docs.microsoft.com/en-us/sql/tools/sqlpackage/sqlpackage-download?view=sql-server-ver15).
     >If you installed on windows, be sure to at `C:\Program Files\Microsoft SQL Server\150\DAC\bin` into your PATH environment variable, **or** make sure you cd into the directory after opening a command prompt.
 2. Open a command prompt, and go to the directory of where the SQL Package was installed or extracted.